top of page

 On that Friday morning, Oswald was likely told to go about his business as usual, to not leave the TSBD building for any reason, and to await further instruction.

 The shoot teams would have scouted their locations early in the morning.
-It is likely that they had some form of official ID to ward off curious people, at least for a short while.
+It is likely that they had some form of official ID, and even possibly the uniforms of police officers, to ward off curious people at least for the few critical minutes before and after the event.

-I believe that one team was behind the picket fence on the Grassy Knoll (I’ve stood there myself – it’s an eerie feeling, and it is obviously a good place from which to shoot at someone riding towards you down Elm Street), another was in one of the buildings behind the motorcade route which would have also afforded a view down Elm Street (the Dallas County Records Building or the Dal-Tex Building), and that a third was either in the TSBD or in the other of the two buildings behind the route.
+I believe that one team was behind the picket fence on the Grassy Knoll (I’ve stood there myself – it’s an eerie feeling, and it is obviously a good place from which to shoot at someone riding towards you down Elm Street), another was in one of the buildings behind the motorcade route which would have also afforded a view down Elm Street (it is possible to draw a straight line from windows in the Dal-Tex building to the curbstone hit by a bullet, which runs through the President’s location at the time of the first shots).
+A third was most likely in the TSBD.

 Over a period of perhaps 7 seconds, a fusillade of shots was fired at the President.
-I don’t have a set opinion on the number or the order and, ultimately, it’s not a critical point.
+There were at least 6 (JFK throat, JFK back, curbstone, Connolly, and 2 JFK headshots).
+We will likely never know the exact amount and, ultimately, it’s not a critical point.

 Once the shooting stopped, the shooters immediately began to make their escape.
 Oswald, ignorant of the event, was buying a coke in the lunch room.